Aprexis/training/source/sections/HIPAA-breaches/what-does-it-mean-for-you.md

 ###Provide Physical Security for Portable Computing and Storage Devices

-- Store confidential information such as PHI only on Catalyze’s secured network severs.
+- Store confidential information such as PHI only on Catalyze’s secured network servers.
 Never store PHI on a laptop or other portable, endpoint device.
 - Know where your portable devices (laptop, PDA, cell phone, hand-held device, mp3 player, flash or jump drive, CD or DVD, etc.) are at all times.
 Never check them as baggage or leave them unattended or unsecured at home, work, or in transit.
 - Whenever you leave your work area, make sure your laptop is secured by a locking cable, or securely locked in the docking station.
 - If you are leaving for the day, take the laptop or other device with you or lock it in a desk or cabinet.
 If your device is stolen or lost, immediately report the loss to your supervisor.